-Fraud is invited by the structure of the current sampling strategy.
-This invitation is built on two pillars.
+The more fundamental problem inhibiting a valid dust monitoring program is not technical, it has to do with the organization of the program.
+Recent and numerous convictions of mine operators for fraud and for tampering is ample evidence that the program is vulnerable to fraudulent practices.
+An invitation to fraud is built on two pillars.
 The first is that mine operators are given wide and unsupervised discretion to manage sampling.
 The second is that the very samples that operators take are the principal means for determining compliance with the PEL.